Installing TOra with Oracle support on Ubuntu 8.04LTS (Hardy Heron)

 I’m not great at keeping a regular blogging schedule.
 I am trying to mend my ways though.
 That being said, I have one in the works dealing with a statement I read on another blog, that Ubuntu was becoming slower with each release.
 I captured some performance data before I did a fresh install of 8.10, so I will share the results if they are interesting.
 I also have a nifty little one about VMware in a hosted ISP environment.
 Stay tuned.

-15 comments on “Installing TOra with Oracle support on Ubuntu 8.04LTS (Hardy Heron)”
+15 Responses to “Installing TOra with Oracle support on Ubuntu 8.04LTS (Hardy Heron)”